-The CAN program connects students and recent alumni with CAN Mentors.
-A CAN Mentor is a professional who volunteers his or her time to network, provide advice, and provide career insight for students and recent alumni.
+A SBU Mentor is a professional who volunteers his or her time to network, provide advice, and provide career insight for students and recent alumni.
 These program are about making connections and sharing information – not about asking for jobs/internships.